Shakti: During the classical period

+Development in the Puranas

 Most of the Puranas presented the goddesses as consorts of the gods.
 The Kurma Purana (1.1.30) portrays the goddess Śrī or Lakshmi as a being lower to her husband, the god Vishnu, who "takes possession" of her when she appears at the churning of milk.
-Nevertheless, the Kurma Purana (1.1.34) likewise describes Lakshmi as the impetus of Vishnu, who calls her "that great Śakti (potency) of my form".
-An inseparable bond between the goddess and her consort was formed when she was projected as an embodiment of three important principles — "śakti (energy), prakṛti (primordial or primary matter) and māyā (illusion)", thus founding a relationship between "female divinity and creative power".
-In the puranic era, though the goddess was considered the source behind manifest creation, she was, nonetheless, a personification of her consort's energy and was referred to as prakṛti, who is still subordinated to her consort's will.
-While there was an individual goddess named śakti, the term referred to a quality held by both male and female deities.
-An apparent identity between feminine divinity and cosmic energy was not yet vouched.
+Nevertheless, the Kurma Purana (1.1.34) likewise describes Lakshmi as the impetus of Vishnu, who says she is "that great Śakti (potency) of my form".
+An inseparable bond between the goddess and her consort was formed when she was projected as the embodiment of three important principles — "śakti (energy), prakṛti (primordial or primary matter) and māyā (illusion)", thus establishing a relationship between "female divinity and creative power".
+In the puranic era, though the goddess was viewed as the source behind manifest creation, she was, nonetheless, a personification of her consort's energy and was referred to as prakṛti, still subordinated to her consort's will.
+While there was an individual goddess named śakti, the term essentially referred to a quality held by both male and female deities.
+An apparent identification between feminine divinity and cosmic energy was not yet vouched.